espanso/website/docs/matches/basics.md

 ## Keyboard Triggers

 Espanso can respond to CTRL-key triggers by using their hex-codes (but not ALT- or META-).
-The following example works:
+For example:
 ```yml
   - trigger: "\x05" # <ctrl-e>
     replace: testing